faqs

 I have two different licenses: Licensed Marriage and Family Therapist Associate (LMFT-Associate) and Licensed Professional Counselor Associate (LPC-Associate), both in the state of Texas.

-For both licenses, the word "Associate" means I meet with a licensed supervisor every week until I have 3,000 hours of experience working as a therapist and counselor, which usually takes several years.
+For both licenses, the word "Associate" means every week I meet with a licensed supervisor (mine is Michelle Silva Segura, LMFT-S, LPC-S, SEP) until I have 3,000 hours of experience working as a therapist and counselor, which usually takes several years.
 The required hours include meeting with clients directly, time spent meeting with my supervisor, and time I spend doing things like admin tasks, additional training, research, etc.

 To be an LMFT-Associate, part of my education and training involved learning about and working with people in relationships, whether as a couple, family, co-parent, or a different kind of relationship.
 It also means people's relationships are one way I try to understand them, even if I am meeting with an individual.
 This license reflects the way I see the world.